 The Upper Middle Rhine Valley – also called the Rhine Gorge – is a 65-kilometre section of the Rhine River between Koblenz and Bingen.
 Forty medieval castles are perched on the hilltops, historic villages with half-timbered walls line the river banks, and ancient terraced vineyards form picturesque stripes on the steep slopes.

-The entire area was designated a UNESCO World Heritage site in 2002 due to its historic importance as a transportation route between the northern Nordic and the southern Mediterranean regions.
+The entire area was designated a Unesco World Heritage Sites Germany in 2002 due to its historic importance as a transportation route between the northern Nordic and the southern Mediterranean regions.
 In addition, its cultural significance with its castles, villages and agriculture; and the special way it epitomizes the evolving traditional way of life along the river valley.

 Out of the two, Speicherstadt, is more famous and is often the cover photo for numerous travel articles about Hamburg.
 It is the world’s biggest warehouse district.
 Because of its old building, Speicherstadt has somewhat of an old-world charm.
 The buildings here were mostly built between 1880 and 1920 as a group of narrow islands on the Elbe River.

 Right next to Speicherstadt is Kontorhaus, where the buildings date back to the 1920s to the 1940s.
-In contrast to Speicherstadt, Kontorhaus, it has large-sized official buildings.
-One of the most famous and the earliest buildings here is the Chilehaus, which was finished in 1924.
+In contrast to Speicherstadt, Kontorhaus has large-sized official buildings.
+One of the most famous and earliest buildings here is the Chilehaus, which was finished in 1924.
 Another interesting building in Kontorhaus is Montanhof.
-Both were designated as UNESCO World Heritage sites in 2015.
+Both were designated as World Heritage Germany status in 2015.

-In the beautiful city of Bremen, you’ll find two sites that have been designated as UNESCO World Heritage – the town hall and the Roland statue.
+In the beautiful city of Bremen, you’ll find two sites that have been designated as World Heritage Sites in Germany status – the town hall and the Roland statue.

 The Bremen town hall (or Rathaus) consists of two adjacent buildings.
 The old town hall was built in the early 15th century and the new building was erected in the early 20th century.
 For the past 600 years, and still to this day, it is where the seat of the President of the Senate and Mayor meet.